openebs-archive/openebs-docs/docs/alphafeatures.md

 Edit the following parameter in the sample CSPC YAML:

-**blockDeviceName**:- Provide the block device CR(CRs) created by NDM on the node where cStor storage pool is going to be created.
+**blockDeviceName**:- Provide the block device names to be used for provisioning cStor pool.
+All the block devices must be on the same node.

-**kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices attached to the same node.
+**kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices attached to that node.

-The above sample YAML create a single cStor pool on the provided node using the provided block device.
+The above sample YAML creates a cStor pool on the corresponding node with provided block device.
 In this example, the modified YAML is saved as `cspc.yaml`.
-Apply the modified CSPC YAML spec using the following command to create cStor Pool Cluster:
+Apply the modified CSPC YAML spec using the following command to create a cStor Pool Cluster:

 ```
 kubectl apply -f cspc.yaml